FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 The book has a compact page size (6"x9") with comfortable font, paragraph spacing, margins, many diagrams, and other formatting that leaves room for notes and allows for quick reading.
 References and vignettes are in the footnotes so you can skip them if you like.

-It is definitely longer than I originally planned, covering more areas of law and in greater depth, but it is layered, with simple layers up front.
+It is longer than I originally planned, covering more areas of law and in greater depth.
+It is layered, with simple layers up front, and more for the reader is better than less.

 Many students and readers need the introductory law material, which I included in the book rather than requiring the purchase of two books.